 2. Go paperless

-It is easier to keep track of your finances when your bank and credit card statements are all online and easily at your fingertips.
-Since most companies cut off access after a year or 18 months, you can download your statements from your financial institutions so you have copies on your own hard drive.
-Also it saves a ton of space in your desk drawers.
+It is easier to keep track of your finances when your monthly statements are online and easily searchable.
+Since most companies limit statements to a year or 18 months, you can download your statements from your financial institution so you have copies on your personal hard drive.
+It will save a ton of space in your desk drawers!

 3. Back up and then back up your backups

 Download electronic copies of your financial records to your computer and then back them up on a separate hard drive.
 You can also save your records on a secure cloud storage service like Dropbox or Google Drive.
-Set a calendar reminder to do this annually and you’ll never have to worry about losing your information.
+Set a calendar reminder to do this annually and you’ll never have to worry about losing your information again.

 4. Create an “In Case Of…” folder

-It is worthwhile to make sure that the important people in your life have access to these backups you’ve made, in case something were to happen to you.
-Make sure you have your information – including your account numbers and login IDs with their passwords – in a safe place, such as a password-locked folder on your hard drive.
+It is worthwhile to make sure that the important people in your life have access to your saved financial information, in case something were to happen to you.
+Make sure you have your information – including account numbers, login IDs and passwords – in a safe place, such as a password-protected folder on your hard drive.